BlasBenito/myWebsite/content/post/11_distantia_showcase_covid/index.markdown

 - Predictors: the columns with socioeconomic data in `covid_counties` are transformed into absolute differences between each pair of counties.
 For example, the value of the column `area_hectares` for the counties Sacramento and Sonoma is 1.5574908^{5} hectares.
 This is the absolute difference between the area of Sacramento (2.5695387^{5} hectares) and the area of Sonoma (4.1270295^{5} hectares).
 - Geographic distance: the column `geographic_distance`, not in `covid_counties`, represents the distance between county limits.
 It is computed when the input of the argument `predictors_df` is spatial data frame.

-The function `distantia_model_frame()` has anotehr neat feature: it can combine different predictors into a new one!
+The function `distantia_model_frame()` has another neat feature: it can combine different predictors into a new one!

 In the example below, the predictors `poverty_percentage`, `median_income`, `employed_percentage`, `daily_miles_traveled` and `domestic_product` are scaled, and their multivariate distances between pairs of counties are computed and stored in the column `economy`.
 This new variable represents overall differences in economy between counties.